-As American Jews and others in Israel, the US and around the world who care deeply for Israel, we join with many Israelis, both Jewish and Arab, in raising our voices in protest at the repeated destruction of the Bedouin village of Al-Arakib in the Negev and the forcible removal by some 1,500 Israeli police of over 300 Bedouin Israeli citizens – mostly children – leaving them homeless, expelled from their land, and bereft of their possessions.
+As American Jews, and others in the US, Israel and around the world who care deeply for Israel, we join with many Israelis, both Jewish and Arab, in raising our voices in protest at the destruction of the Bedouin village of Al-Arakib and the forcible removal by some 1,500 Israeli police of over 300 Bedouin Israeli citizens – mostly children – leaving them homeless, expelled from their land, and bereft of their possessions.

 On July 27, 2010, bulldozers from the Israel Lands Administration (ILA) demolished their homes, sheep pens, fruit orchards and olive tree groves so that a JNF forest can be planted on their land near Beersheva.
 The residents have rebuilt their homes, but ILA bulldozers and the Israel Police have demolished the village and expelled the residents more than 25 times in the past year, with great brutality and violence.